MicrosoftDocs/Devices-docs/surface/microsoft-surface-brightness-control.md

 *Release Date: 22 October 2019*<br>
 This version of Surface Brightness Control adds support for the following:

 -Recompiled for x86, adding support for Surface Pro 7, Surface Pro X,  Surface Laptop 3.
-It includes support for subsequently released products.
+It includes support for products released after 2019.

 ### Version 1.12.239.0